Contra Costa County DUI Lawyer

 Email: Bay Area DUI Lawyer

-The Law Office of Robert Tayac is recognized as being among the top driving under the influence (DUI) defense firms in California.
-The DUI lawyers of this law firm represent clients accused of driving under the influence of alcohol (DUI) or driving with a blood alcohol level at or above the legal limit (DUI) in Contra Costa County.
-The Contra Costa Superior Courts are located in Walnut Creek, Martinez, Richmond, and Pittsburg.
+Contra Costa County based Law Office of Robert Tayac is recognized as being among the top driving under the influence (DUI) defense firms in California.
+Mr. Tayac represents clients accused of driving under the influence of alcohol (DUI) or driving with a blood alcohol level at or above the legal limit (DUI).
+The Contra Costa Superior Courts are located in Martinez, Richmond, and Pittsburg.
 The most serious DUI cases and DUI cases involving juveniles are handled at the Contra Costa Superior Court in Martinez.

-Misdemeanor DUI cases stemming from DUI arrests which occur in Clayton, Concord, Danville, Lafayette, Moraga, Orinda, Pleasant Hill, San Ramon, and Walnut Creek are handled by the Contra Costa Superior Court located in Walnut Creek.
+Misdemeanor DUI cases stemming from DUI arrests which occur in Clayton, Concord, Danville, Lafayette, Martinez, Moraga, Orinda, Pleasant Hill, San Ramon, and Martinez are handled by the Contra Costa Superior Court located in Martinez.
 If a misdemeanor DUI arrest occurred in El Cerrito, Hercules, Pinole, Richmond, or San Pablo the case will be handled at the Contra Costa Superior Court located in Richmond.
-Of course, if the DUI arrest occurred in Martinez, the case will be handled at the Contra Costa Superior Court located in Martinez.
 Finally, if a Misdemeanor DUI arrest occurred in Antioch, Brentwood, Oakley, Pittsburg the DUI case will be handled by the Contra Costa Superior Court located in Pittsburg.

 As well, there are unincorporated communities in Contra Costa County which include Alamo, Bay Point, Blackhawk, Canyon, Crockett, Diablo, Discovery Bay, East Richmond Heights, El Sobrante, Kensington, North Richmond, Pacheco, and Rodeo.
 If a DUI arrest occurred in one of the unincorporated communities of Contra Costa County, the DUI case will be handled by the Superior Court branch which handles cases from the nearest incorporated community.